Jon Batiste tops Grammys; Silk Sonic soars, Rodrigo crowned

 “I want to thank my mom for being so supportive for all of my dreams, no matter how crazy.
 I want to thank my mom and dad for being equally as proud of me for winning a Grammy as they were when I learned how to do a back walk.”

 He ended by saying: “Tell the truth about the war on your social networks, on TV.
-Support us in any way you can any, but not silence.
+Support us in any way you can, but not silence.
 And then peace will come to all our cities.”

 John Legend then performed “Free” with Ukrainian exiles including singer-actress Mika Newton and poet Lyuba Yakimchuk.